Rotation Structure

 Get more exposure to sports medicine beyond the family medicine residency core curriculum experience in the sports medicine track.
 If you’re considering a sports medicine fellowship or significant sporting event coverage in your future practice, this track will help you develop knowledge, clinical skills, and experience to deliver high-quality musculoskeletal and sports care for athletes.

-Your curriculum has six-and-a-half months of electives and three to four months in one focused area.
-By the end of your residency, you’ll have clinical exposure to techniques such as injections, casting, splinting, and ultrasound (point of care).
+Your curriculum has six-and-a-half months of electives and up to three blocks in one focused area.
+By the end of your residency, you’ll have clinical exposure to techniques such as injections, casting, splinting, and ultrasound.

 Additional sports medicine track activities and experiences include: